shivshankardayal/Kunjika/Features.rst

 5. Sitemap generation
 6. Following questions, tags and users.
 7. Stop DOS.(This should not reach application and must be filtered at web server level or before).
+8. Memcached implementation is deferred as I do not see an immediate need for this because of Couchbase architecture should provide quite quick response itself.
+Also, memcached server replication etc is pain.